• Skip to primary navigation

 Glasgow Cathedral today

-Like many historical events, the first stirrings of a new city are perhaps a little foggy.
-Glaswegians grow up learning of the story of St Kentigern, or St Mungo as he is better known, who came to the area in the 7th century and built his first wooden church on the site of the present Cathedral.
-This almost certainly meant that there was already a gathering of people living within the immediate area.
+Glaswegians grow up learning of the story of St Kentigern, or St Mungo as he is better known, who came to the area in the 7th century and built his first wooden church on the site of the present Glasgow Cathedral.

-Other documents from the 13th century give us the first mention of a bridge over the River Clyde, and what that meant to the people, and we know that it was the fast flowing waters of the Molendinar Burn and not the Clyde that turned the town mills.
+Other documents from the 13th century give us the first mention of a bridge over the River Clyde, and what that meant to the people, and we know that it was the fast-flowing waters of the Molendinar Burn and not the Clyde that turned the town mills.

 The sandy-bottomed Clyde at low tide was very shallow, in some places only a foot deep and records tell us it was sometimes liable to ruinous flooding.
-However for medieval Glaswegians its river was an important source of water and fish, particularly salmon but it would be hundreds of years before it was dredged allowing cargo and passenger boats to dock in the heart of the city
+However, for medieval Glaswegians its river was an important source of water and fish, particularly salmon but it would be hundreds of years before it was dredged allowing cargo and passenger boats to dock in the heart of the city

-By the early 14th century there is evidence of a growing population and an expansion in a number of directions.
-However the ecclesiastical heart still dominated the city both in terms of the structure of power and its geographical position, which looked down at the embryonic development below.
+However, the ecclesiastical heart still dominated the city both in terms of the structure of power and its geographical position, which looked down on the embryonic development below.

-St Mungo’s tomb in Glasgow Cathedral
+St Kentigern’s tomb in Glasgow Cathedral

 Glasgow Cross